High-sensitivity and high-resolution collaborative determination of birefringence coefficient using weak measurement

 where $\delta m$ is the measurement resolution of the P-pointer (determined by the detection of the momentum spectrum distribution) or the intensity uncertainty of the I-pointer. $S$ corresponds to $\Delta p$ and $\Delta l$, and $\partial S \!/\! \partial g$ represents the shift rate.

 The principle of detecting the birefringence coefficient of thin membranes using the shared optical path weak measurement system is shown in Fig.~\ref{fig:1}.
-A tunable bandwidth light source (TBLS) with flat 1550nm-centered spectrum and a 400kHz narrow-linewidth coherent source are used.
+A tunable bandwidth light source (TBLS) with flat 1550nm-centered spectrum and a 400 kHz narrow-linewidth coherent source are used.
 The system uses polarization degree of freedom of the photon as the system observables and momentum spectrum as the measurement instrument state.
 The pre-selection module combines a HWP and Glan-Taylor prism (GTP) to align partially polarized light's main axis with the GTP transmission axis.
-Weak coupling occurs through two near-orthogonal HWPs, where one is tilted to create a controlled phase delay.
+Weak interaction occurs through two near-orthogonal HWPs, where one is tilted to create a controlled phase delay.
 The test sample is placed after this stage, with an auxiliary path monitoring tilt consistency.
+It is a 2 mm glass slide carries a 5 nm-thick membrane, denoted as $d$ = 5 nm.
 Post-selection employs a quarter-wave plate (QWP), HWP and GTP combination to generate circular polarization components for imaginary weak value detection.
-To achieve a high signal-to-noise ratio, we employ the high-stability coherent laser source with a linewidth of 400 kHz and an high-gain avalanche photodiode (APD).
-Dynamic filtering and repeated measurements are used to suppress noise impacts.
-And the wide spectral characteristics of the TBLS ensures high signal-to-noise ratio and accuracy amidst noise. \\ In the P-pointer experiments, the spectral width is set to 0.5 nm, 1 nm, 3 nm, and 6 nm.
-The test sample is a 2 mm glass slide carries a 5 nm-thick membrane, denoted as $d$ = 5 nm.
-Due to the glass substrate's dispersion affecting center wavelength position and light intensity, an uncoated glass slide serves as a control to eliminate substrate interference, enabling precise measurement of the film's birefringence coefficient.
-System calibration prioritizes dual-peak regions where weak measurement advantages maximize accuracy.
-The system’s pre-selection angle is modified by replacing the thin membrane slides with different birefringence coefficients to explore the impact on the center wavelength and intensity shifts.
-After stabilization, spectral measurements are recorded using a 0.04 pm-resolution spectrometer.
+To achieve a high signal-to-noise ratio, we employ the high-stability coherent laser source with a linewidth of 400 kHz and a high-gain avalanche photodiode (APD).
+Dynamic filtering (a tunable bandwidth filter) and repeated measurements are used to suppress noise impacts.
+And the wide spectral characteristics of the TBLS ensures high signal-to-noise ratio and accuracy amidst noise.
+Our spectrometer has a resolution of 0.04 pm.

+Figure~\ref{fig:2}(a) shows the spectra measured simultaneously by two pointers with no initial phase difference.
+Figure~\ref{fig:2}(b) further shows the experimental and theoretical results of the spectral shift and intensity shift as a function of the phase difference.
+Under the incident light sources, a small phase difference induces significant shifts in both the central wavelength and intensity, clearly revealing the ultra-sensitive response mechanism of weak measurement to rotation angle changes.